shepherdingelectrons/OpenMST/README.md

 For reference, instructions can be found here: https://xlsxwriter.readthedocs.io/getting_started.html

-And the easiest method with PIP is detailed below:
+The easiest method to install xlsxwriter with PIP is detailed below:
 In Windows, open a command prompt by searching for "cmd" and running it as you would search for any program in Windows.
 In the black box that appears, type: